r3kapig/writeup/20200507-De1taCTF-BroadcastTest/README.md

         }
 ```

-So I think pwn the vulnerability, the value of hash is important.
+So I think the value of hash is important to pwn the vulnerability.
 The value of hash of key is `-1841832101`, so we just need to find a key with lower hash.
 ``` java
         String key = "mismatch";